Environmental Master Plan

-The Town is excited to present the approved version of Beaumont's very first Environmental Master Plan (EMP), entitled Keep It Green Beaumont!
+Beaumont is excited to present the approved version of our very first Environmental Master Plan (EMP), entitled Keep It Green Beaumont!

-The reason Beaumont created an EMP is to assist the Town in promoting an integrated approach to
+The reason Beaumont created an EMP is to assist with promoting an integrated approach to

-the operations of the Town and overall community issues related to Beaumont's environmental impact.
+the operations of the City and overall community issues related to Beaumont's environmental impact.

-triple bottom-line approach to ensure that environment, finance, and social considerations are
+triple-bottom-line approach to ensure that the environment, finance, and social considerations are

 considered as a part of decision-making in all areas.